 Many patients who want dental implants mistakenly believe that they may not be good candidates for the treatment.
 The truth is that the best way to determine whether you’re a good fit for dental implants is by scheduling an appointment with your dentist, and talking through the procedure.
 Generally those that are in good health can expect to have a successful dental implant.

 Dental implants are the best tooth replacement option for most people, but they’re not right for everyone.
-To learn whether you are a good dental implant candidate, please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment with an implant dentist at our Columbia, South Carolina office.
+To learn whether you are a good dental implant candidate, please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment with an implant dentist in Columbia, South Carolina.